-A study group are especially interested in these experiences for people in the black and minority ethnic (BAME) community who are approaching the end of their life.
+Researchers are especially interested in these experiences for people from diverse ethnic minority groups.
+This includes people from Indian, Pakistani, African, African Caribbean, Chinese and Eastern European backgrounds.
 This might be for other reasons than advanced cancer.
 But the researchers hope the findings will help to train doctors and nurses in how to improve support for all patients.

 People with lung cancer’s experience of healthcare